juliakalvik/CA_htmlcss_2022/README.md

 Main section of report:
 Design:
+When I first started putting my design together in Figma, my initial thought was to go for a blue themed app and website, simply because of the name of the brand: Rainy Days.
+I tried doing some blue colors but just could not get it right.
+Two of my favorite colors are green and beige, and after doing some photo searching for the assignment, I finally found a bunch of photos with greens in them.
+That’s how I landed on the green (and a little beige) theme.
+The color green is also often associated with nature, being active and healthy, which was a good fit for this project.
+Even though the brand is called Rainy Days, their slogan is «pushing the comfort zone», and their products are ment for people that loves being active outdoors.

+When it comes to the typography, I decided to only use two fonts.
+I wanted to only use two fonts to keep my project as clean as possible, but with some variation.
+I really liked the font Roboto because that one is kind of clean, while Oxanium is a little more edgy and cool.
+Together I think they make a great combo.

 As much as I wanted to creat an aesthetically pleasing web site, I have not managed to make an exact copy of the design as in my Figma file.
 The reason is I didn't have enough time to both make a "perfect" design and includee all the pages, while make everything work properly.
 I was more focused on trying to make a functional site and a clean code.
 I still believe this assignment shows a good variety of what I have learned.

 HTML and CSS: